 To work with a goal, click on the goal's name.
 You’ll see the basic information of the goal at the top, including the assignee, anyone the goal has been shared with, current and target values along with start and due dates.
 Then you’ll see a graph depicting the goal’s progress over time.

 On the right side, you’ll see a detailed activity history for the goal, capturing all of the updates, comments and changes made.

 The Options menu has a few choices for things you can do to the goal.
 Within Options, you can:

 - Mark as Complete, which will prompt you to enter a final value, comment and as-of date.

 - Update, which will prompt you for a new value and comment, along with as-of date.

 - Edit, which will allow you to change the name, description and other details of the goal.

 - Archive, which will remove the goal from your Active list but not mark the goal as Complete.
-A goal must first be archived to be deleted by a user with the appropriate permissions.
+To delete a goal it must first be archived, once archived a Delete option may appear under the Options menu.*

 - Copy, which will allow you to create a new goal using this goal’s parameters as a starting point.

 - Hide Activity Stream, which will minimize the activity stream on the right hand side.